This section provides the details of all the common components you use in

 When you use an out-of-the-box or custom sub-object associated with the Investment abstract object (Staff, Tasks, Cost Plan), then saved views on those sub-objects are available across various objects and instances.
 Review the examples given below to learn more about this feature.

 When you save a view in the Staff module, it will be available across all other instances and objects that are using the Staff module in

 Clarity.
 The Staff module is available for projects, custom investments, and ideas.

 Example:Derek is a resource manager and is responsible for staffing investments.
 He navigates to the Staff grid for a project and customizes the grid to show per-period metrics for soft and hard allocations.
 He also configures the grid to display the allocation for each resource every month and saves this view.
 The view will now be available to him across all the projects, and custom investment items.

 When you save a view in the Tasks module, it will be available across all other instances and objects that are using the Tasks module in

 Clarity.
 The Tasks module is available for projects and custom investments.
 If your current instance or object does not include elements such as picklists or filters, you will receive an error message.
 Then, you will see an unsaved view with all the elements of the saved view that apply to your current object and instance.

 Example:Nicole, the project manager, has created a custom picklist in the timeline layout for the tasks module.
 She has also set the Periods to months and added a filter to review tasks with ETC between 50 and 100 hours.
-She now saves her view and calls it High ETC. This view will be available across all projects and custom investments in
+She now saves her view, shares it, and calls it High ETC. This view will be available across all projects and custom investments in